 The front passenger seat BeltAlert[®] is not active when the front passenger seat is unoccupied.
 BeltAlert[®] may be triggered when an animal or heavy object is on the front passenger seat or when the seat is folded flat (if equipped).
 It is recommended that pets be restrained in the rear seat in pet harnesses or pet carriers that are secured by seat belts, and cargo is properly stowed.

-BeltAlert[®] can be enabled or disabled by your authorized dealer or by following these steps:
+BeltAlert[®] can be enabled or disabled by your authorized dealer.
+Chrysler Group LLC does not recommend deactivating BeltAlert[®].

-NOTE: The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON/RUN or START position.
-Chrysler Group LLC does not recommend deactivating BeltAlert®.